 What is arthroscopic bankart repair?

-Arthroscopic bankart repair is an helpful approach for treating anterior shoulder weakness.
+Arthroscopic bankart repairs are a helpful approach for treating anterior shoulder weakness.
 Arthroscopy is an advanced procedure that involves the use of an arthroscope, which is a thin tube with a camera lens at the tip.
 The arthroscope is able to record video and display the inside of the shoulder on a larger monitor, guiding our orthopedic staff to pinpoint the location of the torn labrum and repair it for increased shoulder strength.

-What are some advantages of arthroscopic bankart repair?
+What are some advantages of arthroscopic bankart repairs?

 Two big advantages that arthroscopic bankart repair has over open surgery are: